 Activist New York: The Next Generation

-To celebrate the Museum’s publication of the book Activist New York: A History of People, Protest, and Politics (NYU Press, 2018) and new content in the exhibition, journalist Amy Goodman of Democracy Now! and a group of leading youth activists including Brea Baker and Hebh Jamal discuss the key mobilizations of our moment—from gun control to immigrant rights—and how they draw on a longer history of protest.
+Join journalist Amy Goodman of Democracy Now! and leading youth activists Brea Baker, Ramon Contreras, and Hebh Jamal to discuss the key mobilizations of our moment—from gun control to immigrant rights—and how they draw on a long history of protest.
+This event celebrates the Museum’s publication of Activist New York: A History of People, Protest, and Politics (NYU Press, 2018) and a new case study on the movement against the Vietnam War in the Activist New York exhibition.
 Museum curator and author of the Activist New York book, Steven Jaffe, will introduce the program.

 Reception to follow.

 This program accompanies our ongoing exhibition Activist New York, the inaugural exhibition in The Puffin Foundation Gallery, which is dedicated to the ways in which ordinary New Yorkers have exercised their power to shape the city's and the nation's future.

 About the Speakers:

 Brea Baker currently serves as the program and youth engagement coordinator and executive assistant at The Gathering for Justice.
 She has been involved with youth activism for years as president of Yale University's chapter of the NAACP where she focused on juvenile justice through campaigns such as mandatory memorandums of understanding in school and against police brutality in New Haven, Connecticut.
 Baker is the youngest national organizer for the Women's March, focusing on partnerships, college mobilization, and logistics.